ktorio/ktor-documentation/topics/cors.md

 ## Basic

-First of all, install the CORS feature into your application.
+First of all, install the CORS plugin into your application.

 ```kotlin
 fun Application.main() {